 The assistant director, Office of Accessibility Services will make a written determination as to the validity of the complaint and a description of the resolution if reasonably possible within 14 calendar days after receipt of complainant's submission.
 The determination will be sent to the complainant and the respondent.

 If a grievance is against the assistant director, Office of Accessibility Services, the Formal Grievance Procedure is followed except the complaint should be submitted to the dean of students and the request for reconsideration should be submitted with the Provost or his/her designee.

 The right of a person to a prompt and equitable resolution of the complaint submitted hereunder shall not be impaired by nor shall the use of this procedure be prerequisite to the pursuit of other remedies.*

 New York Tech will take steps to prevent discrimination and harassment, to prevent the recurrence of discrimination and harassment, and to remedy its discriminatory effects on complainants and others, if appropriate.

 This grievance procedure shall be construed to protect the substantive rights of interested parties to meet appropriate procedural standards, and to assure that NYIT complies with the ADA implementation of the regulations.

 * Other remedies include the filing of an ADA complaint with the Office of Civil Rights, or other responsible federal agencies.

-Grievants who are enrolled in the College of Osteopathic Medicine must follow the procedure contained in the below link as the above formal grievance procedure does not apply to those students:
+Grievants who are enrolled in the College of Osteopathic Medicine must follow the procedure included in the below link as the above formal grievance procedure does not apply to those students: